 Finding the right contractor for your job can be one of the most difficult aspects of your fix and flip or renovation project.
 The time and worry that goes into choosing the right contractor can leave you exhausted before the real work even begins.
 We’ve compiled this list of tips to help ease the burden of vetting a contractor so that you can make an informed choice and save yourself the heartache of committing to the wrong contractor.

 Verify Your Contractor’s License Info

-Don’t get spurned by a shoddy job from an unqualified contractor.
+Don’t get burned by a shoddy job from an unqualified contractor.
 Not only could it leave a hole in your budget, but it could have legal consequences.
 Always ask to see licenses and credentials of your prospective contractors.
 It can be the difference between a job well done and a future money pit.